aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-11-akka-actors-2.md

 }
 ```

-Result of removing mutable state is an even cleaner and simpler actor.
+The result of removing mutable state is an even cleaner and simpler actor.

 ## Master Actor